awslabs/graphstorm/docs/source/gs-processing/usage/emr.rst

     ]

-Here you would replace the placeholder values for ``<ACCOUNT>`` and ``<REGION>`` with the appropriate values you used for your account.
+Here you would replace the placeholder values for ``<ACCOUNT>`` and ``<REGION>`` with the appropriate values  for your account.
 Save this script and name it `container-executor.json`, we'll use it in the next step.

 For more information on running Spark jobs with custom Docker containers see the EMR